RitLuck/blog/content/posts/tech/11-25-2022/index.md

 ![image28](./images/28.png)

-At 6pm, Happy Hour started which was sponsored by 2 companies (Spoon Consulting and forgot the second one).
-It was really fun, met my bestfriends after almost 1 year.
+At 6pm, Happy Hour started which was sponsored by 2 companies ([Spoon Consulting](https://twitter.com/SpoonConsulting) and [Alludo](https://twitter.com/helloalludo)).
+It was really fun, bumped into my bestfriends after almost 1 year.
 Beer and wine were served alongside small snacks and music playing in the backgroud.
 Met [Nirvan Pagooah](https://twitter.com/nirvanpagooah), we had a really nice and long conversation.
 He explained to us about his career, about klanik.
 I can literally stay and listen to him talking for hours and still not get tired.

 #DAY 2:

 Sadly, I missed the second day because of work but eventually made it to the final day.
-But theres is some pictures from other attendees.
+But here are some pictures from [Saamiyah](https://twitter.com/smearthelove) and [Arshad Pooloo](https://twitter.com/ArshadPooloo/).

 "Putting AI into Action in Manufacturing" by Kendall Tang and Heman Mohabeer